garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/02_fixed_size_data_types.md

 ### boolean

-Pretty obvious, it’s just like other languages.
+Pretty obvious, it's just like other languages.
 A bool variable holds either a true or a false.
-That’s it.
+That's it.

 [Original Article](https://www.rareskills.io/learn-solidity/solidity-types)